ChrisGamez10/chrx/README.md

 7/17/21 - Changed core image link to Fedora 34 Container

+HOW TO USE:

+Install chrx normally from reynhout's website, then after, download the chrx-install script from my GitHub repo, and type in terminal "sudo cp ~/Downloads/chrx-install /usr/local/bin"

 | | |
 | ------------ | ---------- |
 |**works on**|Most Chromebook models.
 See [chromebooks](#chromebooks).|